okikio/transferables/README.md

 - **`ArrayBuffer`**: Can be transferred between Workers and the main thread.
 It's really the only type of data buffer that can be transferred.
 - **`TypedArray`**: A data view of an `ArrayBuffer` (e.g. `Uint8Array`, `Int32Array`, `Float64Array`, etc.).
 They ***can't*** directly be transferred between Workers and the main thread, but the `ArrayBuffer` they contain can.
 Due to this fact, it's possible if you have multiple `TypedArray`'s that all share the same `ArrayBuffer`, that only that `ArrayBuffer` is transfered.
-- **`MessagePort`**: A port to communicate with other workers.
+- **`MessagePort`** (`~`): A port to communicate with other workers.
 Can be transferred between Workers and the main thread.
 Support for this isn't guranteed in all js endpoints, and can be finicky in `Deno`
 - **`ImageBitmap`** (`^`): An image that can be transferred between Workers and the main thread.
 It represents a bitmap image which can be drawn to a `<canvas>` without undue latency.
 It can also be used as textures in WebGL.
 - **`OffscreenCanvas`**: A canvas that can be transferred between Workers and the main thread.
 It can also be used as a texture in WebGL.
 - **`(Readable/Writable/Transform)Stream`**: A stream that can be transferred between Workers and the main thread.
 They can also be used to create `Response` objects.
 Support across js runtimes is very spotty

 > _`^` unverified/untested - Make sure to do your own research for this specific use case._

 > _`~` spotty support - Check below for js runtimes where it's ok to use_

->

-There are a couple asterisks involved in transferable objects, and it's important to note that not all transferable objects are supported in every browser.

-Streams and MessageChannel support is iffy, here is support matrix that might help your decision making process.
+Here is a support matrix that might help your decision making process,

 |                              | Chrome | Firefox | Safari | Node   | Deno   | Bun    |
 | ---------------------------- | ------ | ------- | ------ | ------ | ------ | ------ |